Lynn-Quantum-Optics/Summer-2024/lab_notebook.markdown

 The AC is working again, note the lab is about 58F due to the way the building is cooled (as our air vent is currently propped open while waiting for parts on order, there is no way to warm the lab).

-Since the lkab temperature have fluctuated so much in the past week, I spent some time recalibrating the phi_plus state as well.
+Since the lab temperature has fluctuated so much in the past week, I spent some time recalibrating the phi_plus state as well.
 The new QP angle is -14.943 and the UVHWP angle is -65.06993022717926.
 I then double checked the calibration of Bob's creation waveplates for phi_plus as the density matrix from the tomographies last week showed an over emphasis of H and V as compared to D and A. The current phi_plus state purity is: 0.9514+/-0.0007.
 I collected some detailed data on counts while making phi_plus over 30 seconds.
 The results are below.
 - HH Counts: 1507+/-7
 - VV Counts: 1500+/-6